dgdheeraj/dgdheeraj.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I’m a master's student pursuing Computer Science at the Viterbi School of Engineering, University of Southern California (USC).
-My interests lie at the juncture of machine learning, computer vision and cloud computing.
+My interests lie at the juncture of fullstack development, cloud computing and machine learning .
 Prior to USC, I was part of Cisco, India, where I worked on the Webex Teams Windows client.
 I graduated with a B.Tech in Computer Science and Engineering from PES University, India, in 2021.